 Off Campus and Commuter Services

-West Chester University’s Department of Off Campus and Commuter Services’ (OCCS) mission is to ensure that off campus and commuter students have equitable access to co-curricular experiences, institutional resources, and leadership and service opportunities regardless of place of residence.
+West Chester University’s Department of Off-Campus and Commuter Services (OCCS) supports equitable access to curricular and co-curricular experiences and institutional resources, regardless of a student’s place of residence.

 Students who choose to live in the Borough of West Chester and the surrounding communities must secure their own living accommodations.
 OCCS partners with Off Campus Partners to provide off campus housing solutions and will provide information and support to students who are searching for off campus housing opportunities.
 Additional information about living off campus can be found on the web at www.wcupa.edu/occs/.
 If you are interested in renting off campus in the Borough of West Chester or the Township of West Goshen, please note that it has student-zoned housing -- "a living arrangement for at least two students to a maximum of four students who are unrelated by blood, marriage or legal adoption" -- and considers the definition of a student as the following: "an individual who is enrolled or has made application and been accepted at a university, college, or trade school and is taking at least 6 credit hours and whose primary occupation is as a student or who is on a semester or summer break from studies at a university, college, or trade school."
 This applies to undergraduate and graduate students.